melismae/javascript-code-challenges/README.md

 # Javascript Code challenges

 A repo with common JS code challenges.
 These challenges are great for brushing up on your JS for job interviews or for fun (*yes! javascript is fun!*).
+Please note that these are meant to be done (and my solutions here, all in ES5) are meant to be fast and dirty (think: interview setting).
+There are multiple ways of solving each problem.
 Taken from people around the internet as well as via the "Ace the Programming Interview" book.

 Here are the questions I'm working through: